PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-09 17:51:02
+Last updated: 2024-04-09 17:51:38
-Random Quote: What good is having all the money in the world if you can't go home? - Tata Escobar
+Random Quote: What we know is a drop.
+What we don’t know is an ocean -